 1. Improved skin structure

-Marine collagen is derived primarily from kelp and other seaweeds, and from the bones and cartilage of marine animals like fish.
+Marine collagen is derived from the bones and cartilage of marine animals like fish and also from kelp and other seaweeds.
 When you consume these proteins, your body can use them as peptide precursors from which it can create its own proteins.
 Marine collagen in particular is especially good for improving the dermal layer, which provides skin bounce and plumpness.

 2. Improves skin elasticity